Increases in knitting

 The new stitch is positioned to the right of the desired stitch:

-To create an increase from a stitch of the previous row slanting to the left, first knit the desired stitch in the usual manner.
+To create an LLI, first knit the desired stitch in the usual manner.

-Then insert the right needle under the left loop of the stitch from the previous row and knit it.
+Then insert the right needle under the left leg of the stitch from the previous row and knit it.
 For convenience, you can place it on the left needle.

 The new stitch is positioned to the left of the desired stitch: